italia389/XRE/ReadMe.md

 Installation is very straightforward.
 Change to the root of the source directory and do one of the following:

     On Linux:
-        $ sudo ./xre-1.0.0.sh
+        $ sudo ./xre-1.1.0.sh

     On macOS:
-        $ open xre-1.0.0.pkg
+        $ open xre-1.1.0.pkg

-This will install the XRE (static) library, C headers, and man pages into `/usr/local`.
+This will install two versions of the XRE (static) library, C headers, and man pages into `/usr/local`.
+One of the installed libraries supports wide characters and multibyte characters (which is the default) and the other supports 8-bit characters only.

 Features
 ========